-Hours of Advanced device and account support available from Operation: Help Desk Specialist: Email or call Help Desk for
+Hours of Advanced device and account support available from Operation: Help Desk Specialist: Email or call Help Desk for appointment.
+Drop-ins welcome.

 IT Labs and hours can be found on the CIA Main Menu.

 Library (Conrad N. Hilton Library)